emberjs/website/source/blog/2018-10-15-ember-3-5-released.md

 ##### RecordData

-The second milestone is the release of `3.5` which marks the first release containing the new [RecordData](https://github.com/emberjs/rfcs/pull/293) feature.
+The second milestone is the release of `3.5` which marks the first release containing the new [RecordData](https://github.com/emberjs/rfcs/pull/293) interfaces.
 `RecordData` gives addon developers much-needed API access with more confidence and stability.
 Many commonly requested features (improved dirty-tracking, fragments, alternative Models) are now possible or easier to implement in addons.

-Landing this feature required significant refactoring of the internals of `ember-data`, and is intended to allow us to deprecate and remove use of the private but intimate `InternalModel` API.
+Landing `RecordData` required significant refactoring of the internals of `ember-data`, and is intended to allow us to deprecate and remove use of the private but intimate `InternalModel` API.
 Due to the nature of this change, we expect some applications may encounter regressions.
-This was the primary motivation for waiting to land this feature until after our first `LTS`.
+This was the primary motivation for waiting to land this until after our first `LTS`.
 If you encounter issues upgrading from pre `3.5` versions to `3.5` or later, we recommend reporting them and making use of `LTS` until fixes are available.

 We are tracking issues introduced by `RecordData` with the label [record-data](https://github.com/emberjs/data/labels/record-data)